 Kelly's Brook Shared-Use Path

-Share on Facebook Share on Twitter Share on Linkedin Email this link
+Share Kelly's Brook Shared-Use Path on Facebook Share Kelly's Brook Shared-Use Path on Twitter Share Kelly's Brook Shared-Use Path on Linkedin Email Kelly's Brook Shared-Use Path link

 Two benches beside a gravel trail facing a grassy field

 Kelly's Brook Shared-Use-Path is the first catalyst project coming from the Bike St John's Master Plan.
-The shared-use path will extend from King's Bridge Road to Columbus Drive.
+The shared-use path will extend from Bannerman Road to Columbus Drive.
 It is mostly in place as a granular walking trail today, linking several neighbourhoods through an important east-west greenway that largely parallels Empire Avenue (between King's Bridge Rd and Carpasian Rd, the route will be along Empire Ave).
-Its goal is to provide an attractive and continuous 4.8 km recreation corridor and active transportation city-centre route, connecting popular destinations and amenities along the way.
+Its goal is to provide an attractive and continuous 4.5 km recreation corridor and active transportation city-centre route, connecting popular destinations and amenities along the way.
 The shared-use path is proposed for people of all ages and abilities, using all forms of active transportation, including walking, running, biking, and rolling.

 The City of St. John's engaged a highly qualified team of professionals to complete the detailed design of the shared-use path while working closely with city staff.
 The design team provided a series of public engagement opportunities for residents and stakeholders to share their input to inform design decisions around elements such as lighting, surface materials, path alignment, trailhead and rest areas, wayfinding, and other features that emerge during the process.

 Kelly's Brook Shared-Use-Path is the first catalyst project coming from the Bike St John's Master Plan.
-The shared-use path will extend from King's Bridge Road to Columbus Drive.
+The shared-use path will extend from Bannerman Road to Columbus Drive.
 It is mostly in place as a granular walking trail today, linking several neighbourhoods through an important east-west greenway that largely parallels Empire Avenue (between King's Bridge Rd and Carpasian Rd, the route will be along Empire Ave).
-Its goal is to provide an attractive and continuous 4.8 km recreation corridor and active transportation city-centre route, connecting popular destinations and amenities along the way.
+Its goal is to provide an attractive and continuous 4.5 km recreation corridor and active transportation city-centre route, connecting popular destinations and amenities along the way.
 The shared-use path is proposed for people of all ages and abilities, using all forms of active transportation, including walking, running, biking, and rolling.

 The City of St. John's engaged a highly qualified team of professionals to complete the detailed design of the shared-use path while working closely with city staff.
 The design team provided a series of public engagement opportunities for residents and stakeholders to share their input to inform design decisions around elements such as lighting, surface materials, path alignment, trailhead and rest areas, wayfinding, and other features that emerge during the process.

-• Construction Resumes on Kelly’s Brook Trail
+• Construction Continues on Kelly’s Brook Shared-Use-Path (SUP)

 Kelly’s Brook Trail will remain open to pedestrian traffic during construction.
 Portions of the trail may be diverted and/or detoured at times to facilitate construction work.
 Traffic delays and lane reductions are also expected throughout the project at locations where Kelly’s Brook Trail crosses City streets.
 These disruptions will be communicated throughout the project.